Globular weak $\omega$-categories as models of a type theory: Type theory for weak -categories

-\paragraph{Globular set of variables of a term.} The contexts in the theory $\CaTT$ that come from the theory $\Glob$ play a particular role in the theory we call them \emph{globular contexts}.
-They are recognizable by the fact that they can be built out only from variables, and as we have shown in the definition of the functor $V$, their variables assemble into a globular set.
+\paragraph{Globular set of variables of a term.} The contexts in the theory $\CaTT$ coming from the theory $\Glob$ play a particular role in the theory, and we call them \emph{globular contexts}.
+They are recognizable by the fact that they are built out only from variables, and as we have shown in the definition of the functor $V$, their variables form into a globular set.
 For instance, of the two following contexts, the first one is a globular context, whereas the second one is not.